-The National Center for the Analysis of Violent Crime (NCAVC) is one of CIRG’s major components.
-The center’s primary mission is to provide behavioral-based operational support to federal, state, local, and international law enforcement agencies involved in the investigation of unusual or repetitive violent crimes, communicated threats, terrorism, and other matters of interest to law enforcement and national security agencies.
+The primary mission of the National Center for the Analysis of Violent Crime (NCAVC) is to provide behavioral-based investigative support to the FBI, national security agencies, and other federal, state, local and international law enforcement involved in the investigation of unusual or repetitive violent crimes, threats, terrorism, cyber, white collar crime, public corruption, and other matters.

 The NCAVC consists of four units:

-- Behavioral Analysis Unit 4 (Violent Criminal Apprehension Program-ViCAP).
+- Behavioral Analysis Unit 4 (crimes against adults).

 - Crime analysis;